-Registration begins the week of March 7, 2022!
-The best part?
-You don’t have to be a current UW-Whitewater student to enroll.
+Registration begins the week of March 6, 2023.
+You do not need to be a current UW-Whitewater student to enroll.
+Browse through the catalog and find the course that is right for you.
+Summer will be here before you know it.
 Learn more below and apply today.
-Summer will be here before you know it.
-Grab a friend and take a course this summer!

 Admitted students should register for summer courses using WINS.
 Priority enrollment dates will be posted in WINS Student Centers in mid-February.